-National Physical Laboratory / Element and the University of Surrey
+National Physical Laboratory / Element

 Polymer composites are increasingly used in applications such as wind turbines, bridges, and ships.
 However, little is known about predicting the durability of such materials in harsh marine environments.
 Jasmine’s research aims to examine how polymer composites degrade in such environments, with the long-term aim of developing techniques to detect early signs of material breakdown and track their effect on a product’s life cycle.